ewowi/StarDocs/docs/UserMod/UserModLiveScripts.md

 ## Introduction

-Live scripts are pseudo c-code files which are parsed and compiled into assembler and runs at high speed without rebooting or flashing!!!
+Live scripts are pseudo c-code files which are parsed and compiled into assembler and runs at very high speed (like compiled c-code!) without rebooting or flashing!!!
 They can be used by end-users of StarBase (or one if its forks) to create custom code without the need to publish a new version with the new code in it.
+You might need to read above section again, as this is mindblowing functionality! 🙂

 Live scripts are implemented using [hpwit/ESPLiveScript](https://github.com/hpwit/ESPLiveScript/tree/v2.8).
 Both this repo and the implementation in StarBase is in development and more functionality is expected to be released.

-Live scripts are stored on the filesystem and can be uploaded, edited and deleted in the [Files Module](/StarDocs/SysMod/SysModFiles), the have extension .sc.
+Live scripts are stored on the filesystem and can be uploaded, edited and deleted in the [Files Module](/StarDocs/SysMod/SysModFiles), they have extension .sc.

 Example(s) of scripts can be found in [StarBase repo/misc/LiveScripts](https://github.com/ewowi/StarBase/tree/main/misc/LiveScripts)